practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Mercury/README.md

 Here I worked with the GNU make tool, like shown in official example source code files: _test_eqneq.m_ and _sudoku.m_ from here: https://github.com/Mercury-Language/mercury/tree/master/samples/solver_types

-I also prepared related make files: _Makefile_ and _Mercury.options_ (as linked at the very top of the this page), and put them together with program file _graph_4coloring_Australia.m_ (for coloring the Australian map and not the much bigger problem of the Germany map) into its own project directory, here named _./Mercury/graph_4coloring_Australia_
+I also prepared related make files: _Makefile_ and _Mercury.options_ (as linked at the very top of this page), and put them together with program file _graph_4coloring_Australia.m_ (for coloring the Australian map and not the much bigger problem of the Germany map) into its own project directory, here named _./Mercury/graph_4coloring_Australia_

 So, all in all there are these files in this directory:

 ```
-$ ls -l
+$ ls -1
-total 24
--rw------- 1 booser booser 11827 Nov 15 14:28 eqneq.m
--rw------- 1 booser booser  3147 Nov 16 00:08 graph_4coloring_Australia.m
--rw------- 1 booser booser   435 Nov 15 14:33 Makefile
--rw------- 1 booser booser    42 Nov 15 14:33 Mercury.options
+eqneq.m
+graph_4coloring_Australia.m
+Makefile
+Mercury.options
 $
 ```

-Then I compiled this program with the _make_ command and executed the generated link to run the compiled program:
+Then I compiled the program with the _make_ command and executed the generated link to run it:

 ```
 $ make